andrew henderson menu

 For high-net-worth entrepreneurs, the choice between Portugal and the United States hinges on strategic priorities.

 If you qualify, Portugal offers significant tax advantages through its Non-Habitual Resident (NHR) regime, providing a potentially favourable environment for wealth preservation and financial planning.
+Although, as we’ve mentioned, this program is not what it used to be.

 Conversely, the United States offers unparalleled business opportunities and a dynamic market ideal for ambitious entrepreneurs.
 Its diverse economy and high-income potential are compelling for those focused on scaling their ventures.